back

 });

-When I examined the above code, I started a node server over 5000 port using Express.
+When I examined the above code, I started a Node server over port 5000 using Express.

 var server = app.listen(5000, function() {